This story was first published on ESPNcricinfo Hindi. Below is a translated version.

 Three years later, Rana is set to be on an Australia-bound plane.

-He is the second uncapped player in the 18-member Indian squad along with Abhimanyu Easwaran.
-However, he has traveled with the Indian squad continuously since IPL 2024 and he hopes this experience will be handy for him on the tour.
+He is the third uncapped player in the 18-member Indian squad along with Abhimanyu Easwaran and Nitish Kumar Reddy.
+However, he has traveled with the India squad continuously since IPL 2024 and he hopes this experience will be handy for him on the tour.

-After taking 19 wickets in 13 matches of IPL 2024 at an impressive average of 20.15, Rana was called up by the Indian team for the first time for T20Is on the Zimbabwe tour.
-Although he was not picked for a single match on the tour, he has remained with the Indian team since then.
+After taking 19 wickets in 13 matches of IPL 2024 at an impressive average of 20.15, Rana was called up by the Indian team for the first time for the T20Is on the Zimbabwe tour.
+Although he didn't get a game there, he has remained with the Indian team since then.
 After Zimbabwe, he was also part of the ODI team that toured Sri Lanka and then got a place in the T20I squad against Bangladesh as well.

 Rana was among the reserves for the first two Tests of India's ongoing home series against New Zealand, but received his maiden Test call-up for the Border-Gavaskar Trophy.